Ashes to Ashes (British TV series): Critical reception

 Critical reception to the first episode of the series was mixed, with positive reviews from The Daily Telegraph, The Herald, The Spectator, and the New Statesman, and negative reviews from The Times, The Sunday Times, Newsnight Review, The Guardian, and The Observer, which criticised the episode's direction, structure, and tone (although it did praise the costumes and art direction).
-The national free sheet, Metro, gave the episode four stars as "a vote of faith" on what it described as "a dodgy start".
+The national free sheet, Metro, gave the episode four out of five as "a vote of faith" on what it described as "a dodgy start".

 The Guardian reported on 15 February 2008 that, with 6.1 million viewers and a 25% audience share, the ratings for the second episode, shown on 14 February, were down by almost one million on the first, comparing overnight returns.
 It still did well against the Lynda La Plante police procedural Trial & Retribution, which fell to a series low on ITV.
 The fifth episode, broadcast 6 March 2008, attracted 6.6 million viewers according to overnight returns.
-With this episode, The Daily Telegraph stated that "Ashes to Ashes stepped out of the shadow of Life on Mars."
+With this episode, The Daily Telegraph stated that "Ashes to Ashes stepped out of the shadow of Life on Mars".

-Keeley Hawes' performance was singled out by critics such as The Suns Ally Ross, The Daily Mirrors Jim Shelley and The Guardians Sam Wollaston.
+Hawes's performance was singled out by critics such as The Suns Ally Ross, The Daily Mirrors Jim Shelley and The Guardians Sam Wollaston.
 While Robert Maclaughlin, writing for Den of Geek, praised Hawes for "the ability to pull off a white leather coat, perm and very, very tight jeans", other critics were negative; Ross blamed the character of Alex Drake for "ruining nearly every scene".
 Wollaston went further, writing "Keeley Hawes, as DI Alex Drake, is awful.
 She may be totally shagworthy and have a cracking pair of puppies (those are one of Hunt's sidekick's words, not mine, before you start complaining), but, as a copper, even a psychologist copper, she's very unconvincing."
 Philip Glenister defended his co-star, stating, "It's a hellishly difficult thing to come into and I've seen how hard she works and how brilliant she is.
 To all those detractors, they're just plain wrong."
 Hawes sent all her critics flowers.